mobxjs/mobx/docs/refguide/object-api.md

   * **`values(thing)`** returns all values in the collection as array
   * **`keys(thing)`** returns all keys in the collection as array
+  * **`entries(thing)`** returns a [key, value] pair for all entries in the collection as array

+The following methods are not really when using MobX 5, but can be used to achieve MobX-5-like behavior in MobX

   * **`set(thing, key, value)`** or **`set(thing, { key: value })`** Updates the given collection with the provided key / value pair(s).
   * **`remove(thing, key)`** removes the specified child from the collection.
 For arrays splicing is used.
   * **`has(thing, key)`** returns true if the collection has the specified _observable_ property.